Money and Inventing

 7. Estimate the value of patent(s).

-You may discover that patent protection isn't worthwhile.
+You may discover that patent protection is not worthwhile.
 You might also determine that Sony should gladly pay you $10,000,000 for exclusive rights.
 Keep in mind that, however you perform your calculation, there is a virtual certainty that third parties will view your estimates as optimistic.
 Also know that, if licensing is a goal, most large firms have rules about royalty rates.
 Each industry has its own rules.
 In the hand tool industry, for instance, royalty rates of 2-4% are common and rates above 5% are pretty much unheard of.

 In addition to making licensing an attractive option, a highly valued patent can be extremely helpful in raising funds to launch a new venture.
 A strong patent reduces the risk of moving ahead by securing a competitive advantage.